manoverboard/AndrewBoardman/about.md

   do we make our connections and commentaries matter?</p><p>These are some of the questions that challenge me and cut across my work and practice.
 I call this site "A to B" because it's what I know.
-(I'm leaving "C to Z" to others.)</p><p>I am a designer and artist who runs a studio in Canada called <a href="https://manoverboard.com" title="">Manoverboard</a>.
-Our focus is on helping organizations drive social change through human-centered design and long-term digital strategy.
-Manoverboard began in 2002 out of my Brooklyn apartment.
-My objective is to advance a more humane and sustainable web that is accessible, equitable and durable.</p><p>I also draw and write.
-I'm working on a book on design responsibility.
-I teach at the University of Manitoba and recently taught at Red River College.
-My primary interest is in subjects such as consciousness, history and visualization.</p><p>What else?
-I cut my teeth designing Barneys New York’s first e-commerce site.
+(I'm leaving "C to Z" to others.)</p><p>I am a designer who runs a studio in Canada called <a href="https://manoverboard.com" title="">Manoverboard</a>.
+Our focus is on helping organizations drive social change through human-centered design.
+Manoverboard began in 2002 out of my Brooklyn apartment.</p><p>In addition to managing the studio, I draw and write.
+I am slowly working on a book on design responsibility.
+I teach at the University of Manitoba and recently taught at Red River College in Winnipeg.
+My primary interests like in subjects such as consciousness, history and critical theory.</p><p>What else?
+I cut my design teeth creating Barneys New York’s first e-commerce site.
 I hold a B.A. from Brown University and an M.F.A. from SUNY Albany.
 I received a Fulbright Fellowship and a NYFA Fellowship.
   I worked at The Rockefeller Foundation for many years.</p><p>It took about 13.8 billion years for me to get to this sentence.
 In this next sentence, you might <a href="mailto:andrew@manoverboard.com" title="email andrew boardman">email me</a>.</p>
-meta-description: This is the site of Andrew Boardman.
-Actually, this is the meta description for the about page.
-Designer, writer.
-Founder of studio Manoverboard.
-  There are posts and projects.
+meta-description: This is the About page about Andrew Boardman.
+I design, draw, write and teach.
+Plus I read books.
+Mostly on graphic design, history, consciousness, theory.
 menu:
   navigation:
     identifier: _about